By Sydney Roe, Director of Brand Engagement

 But I’ll save that for those of you who really want to take it to the next level.

-I’ll get you setup in Agency Nation University where you’ll learn how to crush video proposals and MORE.
+If that’s you, check out Agency Nation Insiders, where you’ll learn how to crush video proposals and MORE.

 ‘Til next time,